Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the scan_bytes function within picklescan/scanner.py, specifically around line 463.
-When encountering a file with a PyTorch-related extension, the scanner prioritizes PyTorch file extension checks and terminates with an error when parsing a standard pickle file with such an extension, instead of falling back to standard pickle analysis.
-The vulnerability has been assigned a CVSS score of 7.8 (High) with vector CVSS:3.1/AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H, indicating local attack vector, low attack complexity, no privileges required, and high impact on confidentiality, integrity, and availability (GitHub Advisory).
+The vulnerability stems from an improper input validation in the scan_bytes function within picklescan/scanner.py.
+When a file with a PyTorch-related extension (e.g., .bin) is encountered, the scanner prioritizes PyTorch file extension checks and errors out when parsing a standard pickle file with such an extension, instead of falling back to standard pickle analysis.
+The vulnerability has been assigned a CVSS v4.0 score of 9.3 CRITICAL with vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:H/VA:H/SC:N/SI:N/SA:N (NVD).

-The vulnerability significantly weakens PickleScan's security capabilities by allowing attackers to bypass detection mechanisms.
-Attackers can craft malicious pickle payloads and disguise them within files using common PyTorch extensions (like .bin, .pt), which would then bypass PickleScan's detection mechanism.
-This opens the door to various supply chain attacks, where malicious actors could distribute backdoored models through platforms like Hugging Face, PyTorch Hub, or direct file sharing (GitHub Advisory).
+The vulnerability significantly weakens the security provided by PickleScan, enabling attackers to bypass security checks by disguising malicious pickle payloads within files using common PyTorch extensions.
+This affects any organization or individual relying on PickleScan for ensuring the safety of PyTorch models or other files containing embedded pickle objects.
+The vulnerability opens the door to supply chain attacks, where malicious actors could distribute backdoored models through platforms like Hugging Face, PyTorch Hub, or direct file sharing (GitHub Advisory).

-The vulnerability has been patched in version 0.0.31.
+The vulnerability has been patched in version 0.0.31 of picklescan.
 The fix modifies the scanning logic to ensure that standard pickle scanning is attempted as a fallback mechanism when PyTorch scanning fails.
-The patch implements a two-step approach: first attempting PyTorch scan if the file extension matches known PyTorch extensions, then falling back to standard pickle scanning regardless of the PyTorch scan's outcome.
-This ensures that files with misleading extensions are still analyzed for potential pickle-based vulnerabilities (GitHub Commit).
+The patch implements a two-step approach: first attempting PyTorch scan for files with matching extensions, then falling back to standard pickle analysis regardless of the initial scan's outcome.
+Users are strongly advised to upgrade to version 0.0.31 or later (GitHub Advisory).

 Source: This report was generated using AI